sohyunlee002/gamedev-proj1/README.md

 #### Script

-``MysteryBlock`` inherits from the ``Block`` class so it has many of the same behaviors.
+a``MysteryBlock`` inherits from the ``Block`` class so it has many of the same behaviors.
 However, after a Mystery Block is bounced up and down by the player it becomes unbreakable.
 This is implemented with a coroutine that simply calls the ``MoveUpAndDown`` coroutine that it inherits and then changes the sprite and makes the block unbreakable on completion.

 ### Goombas